 Candidates are invited, but not required, to submit statements in support of their candidature.
 Such statements will be circulated by the House Administration to all electors.
 Statements must not exceed 75 words.

 The Code of Conduct for the by-election is annexed.
+Civica Election Services are assisting the Returning Officer with the organisation of this election.

 The timetable for the by-election is: